wsdjeg/tabman.nvim/README.md

 ## Usage

-This plugin provides a `:Tabman` command, It will open a tab manager windows.
+tabman.nvim provides the `:Tabman` command.

+It opens an interactive tab manager window that shows all tabpages and the windows inside each tab.

-In the tab manager windows, the following key bindings can be used:
+Key bindings in the tab manager window:

 | Key binding | Description              |
 | ----------- | ------------------------ |